exonum/exonum-doc/src/get-started/java-binding.md

 `exonum-testkit` will be already included in projects generated with [`exonum-java-binding-service-archetype`][archetype-maven].

-The plug-in for running tests should be configured to pass `java.library.path` system property to JVM:
+As TestKit uses a library with the implementation of native methods, `java.library.path` system property should be passed to JVM:

 ``` none
 -Djava.library.path=$EXONUM_JAVA/lib/native